mdpopescu/public/README.md

 * Elomen: notification service (application that can receive natural-language commands and send notification of future events)

+* EverythingIsADatabase: trying to play with ideas from http://witheve.com/

 * Failover: fail-over algorithm; see article at http://mdpopescu.blogspot.com/2013/06/fail-over-algorithm.html

 * FindDuplicates: finds the identical / similar images in the given folder